ZGerber/taAnalysis/README.md

 ```

-## Details about `src/library/txHybridComposition.py`
+## Details about `src/library/`

-The `txHybridComposition.py` file contains a classes that provide various utility functions for generating C++ code related to ROOT RVec operations.
-These functions are used to perform vectorized calculations on data stored in ROOT RVecs.
-Below is an example of the functions provided in these files:
+The `library/` directory contains various utility functions for generating C++ code related to ROOT RVec operations.

+ROOT currently supports vectorized operations on fundamental data types and RVec's thereof.
+However, data will often be deeply nested.
+Since RVec is only capable of 'hiding' the first layer, the remaining layers will be non-compatible data types such as `std::<vector<>>`.

+To solve this, the user must loop over entries manually.
+Fortunately, most of these tasks can be accomplished with boilerplate code, reducing
+or eliminating the user's need to know C++.
+Some of these predefined functions have been placed in `library/` and organized by the type of anlaysis
+being conducted (TA-specific).
+More will be added as development continues.

+An example is below:

 ### `calculateMeanOfVectors`